The Mathew Effect and other Problems of Science

 With the aid of hindsight, examples of the Mathew Effect are easy enough to find.
 I have chosen a just few from the wide field of science:

-- In 1543, Nicolaus Copernicus - a scientist and catholic monk- published his theory that the Earth and the planets circle the sun and not, as the scientific and theological paradigms of the time held, the other way round.
-Those who accepted and promoted Copernicus’ mathematical arguments were fiercely persecuted.
+- In 1543, Nicolaus Copernicus - a scientist and catholic monk- published his theory that the Earth circles the sun and not, as the scientific and theological paradigms of the time held, the other way round.
+Those who promoted Copernicus’ mathematical arguments were fiercely persecuted (6).
 In 1600, philosopher Giordano Bruno was tortured then burned at the stake for (among other things) his heretical Copernican beliefs.
 In 1632, Galileo Galilei was put on trial and shown the torture implements of the Inquisition.
-He sensibly made a public recantation.
-That saved his life, but he was put under lifetime house arrest, and his books on astronomy were banned.
-Science eventually moved on under the overwhelming weight of evidence that the earth is not the immobile center of the Universe, but the Catholic Church’s ban on the works of Copernicus and Galileo remained for the next 200 years (6).
+He sensibly saved his life by making a public recantation, but was put under lifetime house arrest, and his books on astronomy were banned.
+But the battle was by then won.
+Although the Church’s ban on his works remained for the next 200 years, this was more bureaucratic sluggishness than anything else.

 - In in the late 1940s, it was noticed that there was a noticeable rise in the number of people (mostly men) dying from coronary heart disease or CHD.
 A few sensible scientists pointed out that CHD was strongly age- related and the rise simply a reflection of increased longevity (i.e. good news, we are living longer).
 But scientists often scorn simple explanations in favour of explanations from the fields of esoteric knowledge that they have spent long years acquiring.
 Dr Ansel Keys (Professor of Physiology at the U. of Minnesota) and cardiologist Dr Paul Dudley White (the Head of the American Heart Association, AHA) called the rise an epidemic and laid the blame solely at overconsumption of fat (meat, dairy, eggs) in our diet.
 Using United Nations Food and Agricultural Organization (FAO) data, Keyes in 1953 published (7) a graph showing a compelling linear correlation between dietary fat consumption and deaths from CHD in six countries (USA, Canada, UK, Italy, Australia & Japan).
-But the paper was a piece of egregious scientific finagling.
+But the paper was a piece of egregious scientific finagling (8).
 If Keys had used the full data set of 22 countries available from the FAO, there would have been no neat correlation.
 Before plotting his graph, Keys simply omitted data from countries that were inconvenient to his story (8).
 But criticisms of Key’s paper came too late.
-The Dietary Fat = CHD meme had already escaped, like a virus from a Wuhan Lab, and spread around the world.
-The idea rapidly became near the unanimous scientific opinion of university departments, learned Academies and Government Agencies.
+The idea had by then become the near unanimous scientific opinion of university departments, learned Academies and Government Agencies.
 Ansel Keys made the cover of Time Magazine in 1961.
 The income of the AHA soared from $1.5 million in 1949 to $26 million in 1962, and it continued to rise (9).

-Time Magazine: the bellwether for fashionable ideas.
+Time Magazine: always the bellwether of fashionable ideas.
 In 1976, the US Committee on Nutrition published a survey that showed 98.9% of “nutritionary scientists” supported the dietary fat/CHD connection.
-The phrases Follow The Science, The Science is Settled, Consensus of Experts and Scientists Say,. were used by activists and repeated endlessly by media and politicians (in a different context, these slogans are still being used today).
 The few dissenting scientists (presumably from the 1.1% minority of the survey) were sidelined, cancelled or fired.
-This was the Mathew Effect in operation.
-But eventually – it took 50 years – heroic clinical trials involving hundreds of thousands of people tracked by surveys over periods of up to 40 years, showed no evidence that dietary fat causes CHD.
-Major data reviews (meta-analyses) by the Cochrane Collaboration (acknowledged as the gold standard of epidemiological reviews) and others in 2000, 2001, 2004, 2007 and 2012 concluded: “there are no clear effects of dietary fat changes in total cardiovascular events” (10).
+The Mathew Effect in operation.
+But eventually – it took 50 years – publication of heroic clinical trials involving hundreds of thousands of people tracked over periods up to 40 years, showed no evidence that dietary fat causes CHD.
+Major data reviews (meta-analyses) by the Cochrane Collaboration (acknowledged as the gold standard of epidemiological reviews) and others concluded: “there are no clear effects of dietary fat changes in total cardiovascular events” (10).
 The scare was over, good science had driven out the bad, but the harm it caused lives on to this day.
-It has been argued that the present-day surge in obesity and Type-2 Diabetes is the direct result of the “Great Diet Shift” that took place during the latter part of the 20th century, where whole populations in the Western World moved away from meat and dairy to diets high in carbohydrate (bread, pasta, potatoes, rice, sugar).
-For more information and detail on the great fat scare (lipophobia) of latter half of the 20th century, go to my earlier blog post HERE. - In the early 1980s, Barry Marshall and Robin Warren were medical researchers at the University of Western Australia.
+For more information and detail on the great fat scare (lipophobia) of latter half of the 20th century, go to my earlier blog post Fear of Fat HERE. - In the early 1980s, Barry Marshall and Robin Warren were medical researchers at the University of Western Australia.
 They discovered that gastric (or peptic) ulcers are caused by gut infection with the bacterium helicobacter pylori and not, as the medical establishment had believed for over a century, by stress, spicy food, excess stomach acid, smoking, alcohol, whatever – the only treatment being offered horrendous invasive surgery (which did not actually work).
 In 1983, Marshall and Warren submitted their findings to the Gastroenterology Society of Australia.
 It was rejected by their reviewers as among the worst submissions they had received that year.
 The paper was subsequently published in 1984 by the Lancet (https://doi:10.1016/S0140-6736(84)91816-6 ).
 The publication was opposed by conventional medicine which held that bacteria could not survive in the acid environment of the stomach.
 Despairing of a breakthrough, in 1987 Marshall drank a culture of helicobacter pylori that he had obtained from his patients.
 Within a few days, he was suffering all the unpleasant symptoms of an active gastric ulcer.
 Marshall then quickly cured himself with a course of antibiotics.
 This heroic experiment brought Marshall notice and the Marshall and Warren infection theory slow acceptance.
 Starting in 1994, ten years after the first publication of their results, the pair began to be awarded a stream of scientific honours and prizes, culminating in the Nobel Prize for Medicine in 2005.
 But for over 10 years sufferers from gastric ulcers had been denied an available, effective, cheap and non-invasive cure for their condition [11].

-What happened to those experts who for 400 years peddled, and in many cases enforced, false narratives with unshakeable ex-cathedra authority?
+What happened to those experts who for over 400 years peddled, and in many cases enforced, false narratives with unshakeable ex-cathedra authority?
 When new evidence falsified their ideas, did they recant and apologise?
 No, the majority did not and took their obsolete theories to their graves.
-As mathematician/physicist Max Planck (inventor of Quantum Theory) cynically observed: “Science progresses one funeral at a time”.
+As mathematician/physicist Max Planck (inventor of Quantum Theory) cynically observed in 1921: “Science progresses one funeral at a time”.

 The museum of once-fashionable science.
 Click for sharper image